Notes of a Dirty Old Man: Alcoholism

-In the novel

 Alcoholism is very prevalent in both of Bukowski's Dirty Old Man pieces.
 He displays many of the outcomes that most people with alcoholism show as well: self-control problems, difficulty in identifying feelings, apathy toward external reality, difficulty in emotional processing, and more depressed and/or anxious, and a face deformed by its abuses.
 However, his alcoholism is not an issue that Bukowski wishes to change; it is simply a way of life for him.